 Chapel Allerton Hospital

-The NIHR Leeds Biomedical Research Centre (BRC) is part of the NIHR and hosted by Leeds NHS Teaching Hospitals in partnership with the Universities of Leeds and York.
+The National Institute for Health and Care Research (NIHR) Leeds Biomedical Research Centre (BRC) is part of the NIHR and hosted by Leeds NHS Teaching Hospitals in partnership with the Universities of Leeds and York.

 Leeds BRC was awarded £21.76 million (2022-28), our largest single research award, with the mission to: